 Please note, if you want to do a weed killer in the same area you want new grass, you will have to wait to over-seed grass until summer or fall.
 If seeding is more important – forgo the crabgrass or weed killer and just use a lawn food

 Apply crabgrass and weed pre-emergents during the same ideal time to seed grass.
 Most products last 6-8 weeks so it’s timing the application with the weather or you may need to reapply.
 Weeds germinate when soil is 55F.
 There are many turf products, likes Maxlawn Weed and Feed, that contain fertilizer as well as weed killers so you can accomplish both tasks if you have weeds throughout your lawn.
 Our staff can help you decide what is best depending on what you want to accomplish!

 If you don’t mind weeds, use a lawn fertilizer around the time you have to mow for the first time.

 6. Clean up dead perennial matter and protective mulch around the time you see the perennial emerging.
 Keep the mulch nearby just in case we get freezing weather.
 Beneficial insects will be in their dormant state in leaf litter and dead perennial matter.
 Wait to clean up dead plant material as late as possible in the spring.
 Ideally when the weather is consistently 60F during the day, it is safe to clean it up.

 Summer blooming bulbs, potatoes, strawberries and onion plants.

 Plant when the soil has warmed to above 40F and the soil isn’t soggy.

 Usually early April through mid May depending on the spring weather.
 The soil should be rich and well-draining to avoid bulb rot if cooler temps come back.
-Wait until late April/early May if you’d like to be on the safer side.
+Wait until late April/early May for blooming bulbs if you’d like to be on the safer side.

 Cool Season Hardy and Semi-Hardy Vegetables: